 There are challenges, however.
 A 2020 survey by Workable found that 37.4% of employers considered remote onboarding or training difficult.
 The three aspects of the hiring process that worried them the most were candidate engagement (51.7%), onboarding (49.7%), and evaluation (42.4%).

 Challenging or not, businesses have had to hire people remotely.
-The trend continues today and is unlikely to change, especially with remote talent proving themselves repeatedly.
+The trend continues today and is unlikely to change, especially as remote talent proves itself repeatedly.

-On the plus side, digital technologies and processes have evolved to make remote hiring and onboarding smoother and safer.
+Digital technologies and processes have also evolved to make remote hiring and onboarding smoother and safer.
 That said, caution is still a must.

 Verifying Candidates Counters Different Risks